How To Apply For Academic Jobs In Linguistics

 c.
 If you are going to the LSA or to give a job talk, have your dissertation adviser and/or other committee members conduct a mock interview.

 If your adviser is unwilling to do items (b) and (c), you might ask him why; also ponder whether you have the right adviser.
-But this is a strictly hypothetical case; I have never heard of an adviser outright refusing to do these things (though some desparately busy ones have been known to stall…).
+But this is a strictly hypothetical case; I have never heard of an adviser outright refusing to do these things (though some desperately busy ones have been known to stall…).

 8. Dealing with your Recommenders